 “We are enthusiastic about this patent.
 Having a country issue approval is a clear illustration of the innovation behind our technology and our platform,” Dr Arambula said.

-“A patent validates our research and work and facilitates our ability to continue our development through rigorous testing, bringing us one step closer to delivering our drug to market and in the hands of clinicians.
+“The issued patents validate our research and work and facilitates our ability to continue our development through rigorous testing, bringing us one step closer to delivering our drug to market and in the hands of clinicians.

 “Our goal is to save lives, and in order to do that you need to have good technology, a good business plan and the best people by your side working day in, day out on all aspects of drug development.